jkoelndorfer/website/content/about/index.md

 Dialing in a shot of espresso and mastering the art of the pour over bring me joy.
 I'm also fond of technical side projects, where I am free to prioritize engineering excellence.
-You may also find me drafting a [blog][3] post, playing video games, working on various home improvement projects, or just spending time with my lovely partner, Val, and my cat baby, Darla.
+You may also find me drafting a [blog][3] post, playing video games, working on various home improvement projects or spending time with my family.

 If you're an old friend or someone looking for some light consulting, please [reach out][4].
 I would love to hear from you.